jneem/regex-dfa/README.md

 # Why

-Regular expression implementations (e.g. [rust's regex library](http://github.com/rust-lang/regex)) are usually based on non-deterministic finite automata (NFAs).
+Some regular expression implementations (e.g. [rust's regex library](http://github.com/rust-lang/regex)) are based on non-deterministic finite automata (NFAs).
 By turning NFAs into DFAs, we can sometimes get a speed boost, at the cost of some compilation time.
 Preliminary benchmarks show that we can get a 5x improvement over rust's built-in regular